Best credit cards UK 2025: Rated by experts

 Are reward point credit cards worth it?

 It depends on how you use the card.
-For example, if you carry a balance on your credit card from month to month, then you’ll usually pay more in interest than you’ll earn in rewards.
-If you always clear your balance in full each month, however, then with most cards on the UK market right now, you won’t pay interest at all, thanks to a grace period on purchases.
+If you carry a balance on your credit card from month to month, then you’ll usually pay more in interest than you’ll earn in rewards.
+If you always clear your balance in full each month, however, then with almost all cards on the UK market right now, you won’t pay interest at all, thanks to a grace period on purchases.
 That means that, provided you choose the right card and use it carefully, you can earn reward points interest-free.

 Some rewards or frequent flyer cards come with annual or monthly account management charges, but thankfully, plenty don’t charge this fee.
 If you think you would spend a lot on a credit card but would also clear your balance in full each month, then paying an annual fee might actually be worth it.
 That’s because these cards tend to come with the best reward point earn rates.